js-jslog/harpguru-scripts/richters-other-56-positions.md

 # Intro

-Noone likes clickbait so I'll get to the point.
-I think you'll be pleasantly surprised.
+Richter isn't what you think it is!
+I mean it is what you think it is, but it's also so much more.

-We are looking at Richter tuning through a keyhole, and we're not seeing the full picture.
+We've been looking at Richter tuning through a keyhole, and we're not seeing the full picture.

-We have seen other parts of the picture, but only through more keyholes so the picture remains fragmented and confused.
+We have seen other parts of the picture, but only through more keyholes so the picture stays fragmented and confused.

-Other parts are so unexplored that this video is the first time I've seen them documented let alone related back to Richter for the full picture.
-The full Richter picture.

-I will not be surprised to learn that there are others, and I'd love to see them.

-If this sounds like a conspiricy theory then that's deliberate, actually.
-But what I'll show you won't have you questioning what you knew before so much as seeing it all with much greater clarity, so if you want to know why there are 56 more positions for you to study on a Richter tuned harp, keep listening.
+Other parts are completely uncharted.
+So today I want to give you the full picture on Richter, the full Richter picture, if you will and show you why it's got at least 56 other positions that you've not even considered before.
+I know that doesn't sound possible.
+That's why it's facinating.

 # The basics

-You'll need to know about the modes of the major scale.
+For this to make sense you'll need to know about the modes of the major scale.
 What they are, how they relate to each other, how they relate to the circle of fifths and how positions are useful tools for changing modes on the harmonica.
 I've linked some resources in the description including some of my own if you need a refresher.